Tesla Model 3 and an electric motorcycle

 How does electric transportation fit into the mix?

 “EVs provide a great driver experience — super smooth and quiet.
 We plug in at night and it all just feels so easy.
 Our family is a big proponent of simplicity, so the idea of fewer components and less maintenance is really appealing.
 There is so much opportunity in electric transportation.
 At Topeka Metro, we’re working to bring electric buses into the mix with our transit fleet.
-We’ve worked with Westar to develop a transit-specific overnight charging rate to take advantage of the energy that’s available when everyone else is sleeping.
-There’s only a handful of rates like this around the country that aren't just a relationship between a city-run utility and its city-operated bus system, so we’re excited about the potential.”
+We’ve worked to develop a transit-specific overnight charging rate to take advantage of the energy that’s available when everyone else is sleeping.
+There’s only a handful of rates like this around the country that isn't just a relationship between a city-run utility and its city-operated bus system, so we’re excited about the potential.”

 “There is definitely the whole idea that an EV is a local-only vehicle.
 I think people don’t always grasp the depth of the charging network.
-With a toddler and new baby, it’s better for us to drive than fly.
+With a toddler and a new baby, it’s better for us to drive than fly.
 We’ve driven electric to the Ozarks, Oklahoma and Arkansas — and we’re planning a vacation to Utah.
 It might require some more creativity, but it’s possible to go anywhere in an EV.
 And the nationwide charging network is just going to get better.”